jupyterlab/extension-cookiecutter-ts/README.md

 ## A simple example

-The ``lib/`` directory of your new extension includes a very simple example of a working extension, written in JavaScript using CommonJS modules.
+The ``src/`` directory of your new extension includes a very simple example of a working extension, written in TypeScript.
 Use this example as a guide to build your own extension.

 ## Package names